Skip to main content

 opts.attempt

-attempt: N - indicates the current attempt number, when using this parameter, the built-in handler for attempts for this request is ignored
+attempt: N - indicates the number of the current attempt, when using this parameter the built-in attempt handler for this request is ignored

 opts.browser